DS4PS/course-asu-paf-586-summer-2019/lab-03-feature-selection.md

 *Recently, a professor who works with Gottman named Sybil Carrère, who was playing around with some of the videotapes, trying to design a new study, discovered that if they looked at only three minutes of a couple talking, they could still predict with fairly impressive accuracy who was going to get divorced and who was going to make it. **The truth of a marriage can be understood in a much shorter time than anyone ever imagined**.*

 Gladwell, M. (2006).
 Blink: The power of thinking without thinking.
-CH1 The theory of thin slicing: how a little bit of knwledge goes a long way.
+CH1 The theory of thin slicing.
 [PDF](articles/Gladwell-BLINK-CH1-Gottman-on-Divorce.pdf)

 -----

-Gottman has become so attuned to listering to conversations that he can sit in a busy coffee shop and eavesdrop on a couple talking, then pretty accurately evaluate the state of their relationship.
-He can do this so effortlessly because he knows what to look for.
-One main conclusion of his years of research can be summed up by his description of the "Four Horseman of the Apocolypse" - the strongest signs that a relationship is in danger.
-He describes these signs and gives examples of what they might look like while couples are talking in real-life:
+Some key findings from Gottman's years of research can be summed up by his description of the "Four Horseman of the Apocolypse" - the signs that a relationship is in danger.
+In this interview he describes the signs and gives examples and demonstrates using video clips of couples:

 <br>